pschool-in/curriculum/content/science/solar system-5.md

 Rotation: The turning of an object around itself is called rotation and the imaginary line around which it rotates is called its axis of rotation.

 Day:  The period that the Earth takes to complete one rotation is called a day.
-A day has two parts, daytime and nighttime or simply day and night.
+A day has two parts, daytime and night time or simply day and night.

 Hour: To measure time, the whole day is divided into 24 parts, each of which is called an hour.